 The agency website (www.tchd.us) is continuously maintained and updated, in an attempt to provide Tuscola County citizens the most up-to-date information possible.
+An internal website is maintained for staff use with training documents, program manuals and announcements.

 The MIS Division has the continuous job of keeping all agency programs up to date with the most current software applications, backing up the system, monitoring for viruses and helping staff to create and run reports as needed.
+In the fall of 2007 a new Dell Windows 2003 server was purchased and installed.
+The capabilities of this new server will be adequate for the Health Department for several years.
+Additional upgraded desktop computers were purchased to replace older systems.

 Currently we maintain 2 file servers, 42 workstations, 7 laptop computers, and 10 shared printer stations.
 A variety of software programs used within the agency are continuously monitored and upgraded as needed.
+Investigation continues for possible software solutions to replace our current CMHC system.

-Office of Veteran Affairs

-Lawrence Spiekerman, Director
+Office of Veteran Affairs Lawrence Spiekerman, Director